 Namibia: Maternal, Newborn and Child Survival

 Namibia has made significant economic progress since independence in 1990, attaining an upper middle-income status.
 The country has a well-developed national health system, which has played an important role in reducing deaths of children by more than 40 percent in the last ten years.
 However, most of the population live in rural areas - at least 10km from the nearest health facility - and are unable to benefit from current health initiatives.
-In addition, there are significant child health outcome disparities that persist within regions, ethnic groups and wealth quintiles.
+In addition, there are significant child health outcome disparities that persist within regions, ethnic groups and wealth quintles.

 Namibia is challenged by a small number of preventable and treatable childhood conditions.
-Neonatal conditions, pneumonia, diarrhoea, HIV and malnutrition are the most common causes of child mortality.
+Neonatal conditions, pneumonia, diarrhea, HIV and malnutrition are the most common causes of child mortality.
 Although the majority of mothers receive antenatal care and have births in a health facility, postnatal care remains a challenge throughout the country.

 Although Namibia’s under-five birth registration is relatively high (78 percent), enormous inequities exist in access to and demand for birth registration among remote and poor communities.
 Namibia is one of the few African countries with a comprehensive and entirely government funded social grant system.
 While these grants make an important contribution to improving livelihoods, they have not been effectively utilized as a measure to reduce poverty.
 Birth registration is the very first step for children from extremely poor families to access social grants.